-- 1.1 Authors and contributors must provide written confirmation that the manuscript has not been published or submitted for publication anywhere; - 1.2 Manuscripts should comply with the South African Judicial Education Journal requirements set out here and in the call for papers; - 1.3 Authors and contributors must carefully proofread their submission, avoid typographical and grammatical errors; - 1.4 Manuscripts must be free of ambiguity, illogicality, tautology, circumlocution and redundancy; - 1.5 The Editorial Board reserves the right to propose changes it considers desirable in consultation with the author/s, and - 1.6 All manuscripts will be submitted to an expert referee for evaluation.
-This process is subject to strict confidentiality.
+- 1.1 Authors and contributors must provide written confirmation that the manuscript has not been published or submitted for publication anywhere; - 1.2 Manuscripts should comply with the South African Judicial Education Journal requirements set out here and in the call for papers; - 1.3 Authors and contributors must carefully proofread their submission, avoid typographical and grammatical errors; - 1.4 Manuscripts must be free of ambiguity, illogicality, tautology, circumlocution and redundancy; - 1.5 The Editorial Board reserves the right to propose changes it considers desirable in consultation with the author/s, and - 1.6 All articles will be sent to two (2) peer reviewers.
+This process is subject to strict confidentiality. - 1.7 Notes will be peer reviewed by at least one (1) peer reviewer.